 Alex led the successful defence in the DePuy Pinnacle Group Litigation (Gee v DePuy International Limited) with a team of five counsel from Crown Office Chambers.
 This was most comprehensive and detailed analysis of the Consumer Protection Act 1987 in the last decade and was reported to be the largest contested product liability action in the UK.

-Alex’s current clients include major pharmaceutical and medical product companies, including Glaxo and Johnson & Johnson.
+Alex’s current clients include major pharmaceutical and medical product companies.
 He acts for insurers or medical bodies, including the NHS, in cases where issues of product liability arise.
 The nature of his cases inevitably includes international issues and Alex enjoys working in close partnership with attorneys in Europe and in the USA.

-Example of products in current and recent cases include metal-on-metal prosthetic hips, PEEK prosthetic shoulders, surgical mesh, radiological dyes, domestic appliances, motor products and various industrial machines.
+Example of products in current and recent cases include breast implants, motor engines, metal-on-metal prosthetic hips, PEEK prosthetic shoulders, surgical mesh, radiological dyes, domestic appliances, motor products and various industrial machines.
 Cases involve product recalls, property damage, catastrophic personal injuries and death, and significant loss of profit / business interruption.

-- Lewin v Glaxo (2018) – Alex acts for Glaxo in relation to a radiological contrast medium, Myodil, which the Claimant alleges caused significant injuries decades after its use.
-Alex leads a team from Crown Office Chambers.
+- Lewin v Glaxo (2019) – Alex acted for Glaxo in relation to a radiological contrast medium, Myodil, which the Claimant alleges caused significant injuries decades after its use.
+Alex led a team from Crown Office Chambers.
+The Claimant discontinued shortly before trial.

 - The Thalidomide Litigation (2017) – Alex acted, in a team of counsel, for victims of the drug thalidomide in recent claims against the manufacturers and distributors.
 The claims were compromised.